appwrite/appwrite/CONTRIBUTING.md

 the statistics(API or via background worker).
 Here are the steps needs to be taken in both cases:

-For both cases you need to add a const variable in app/init.php under the usage metrics list.
 ```php
 // Usage metrics
 const METRIC_FUNCTIONS  = 'functions';